North of Ullapool

 The road north of Ullapool takes the visitor back into a completely different landscape.
 Where Wester Ross is already remote and wild, Sutherland is even more so with its huge and strange shaped mountains such as Stac Pollaidh, Suilven and Canisp.
-The roads are quiet and the landscape is desolate but stunningly beautiful with big views, remote lochs and castles such as the ruin of Ardvrech Castle at Loch Assynt.
+The roads are quiet and the landscape is desolate but stunningly beautiful with big views, remote lochs and castles such as the ruin of Ardvreck Castle at Loch Assynt.
 West from Loch Assynt is the lovely village of Lochinver and you can make a beautiful detour over the single track road towards Stoer and further north to the Drumbeg viewpoint.

 Further north is one of the most beautiful and remote beaches in the UK, the beach of Sandwood Bay.
 Two kilometers of deserted beach backed by dunes and with views towards a huge sea stack.
-The north-west tip of Scotland is called Cape Wrath, a wild and extremely lonely part of the country.
-Durness is what you can call the end of the road north and offers all the facilities you need when travelling this lonely part of Scotland.
+The north-west tip of Scotland is called Cape Wrath, a wild and extremely remote part of the country.
+Durness is what you can call the end of the road north and offers all the facilities you need when travelling this part of Scotland.

-John o’Groats, at the north-westerly tip of Scotland, is popular with tourists because it is usually regarded as the most northerly settlement of mainland Great Britain.
+John o’Groats, at the northeasterly tip of Scotland, is popular with tourists because it is usually regarded as the most northerly settlement of mainland Great Britain.
 It is, though, one end of the longest distance between two points on the British mainland, Land’s End being the other and many cyclists take the challenge and cycle end to end.
-The actual most northerly point is nearby Dunnet Head.
+The actual most northerly point is near Dunnet Head.
 Further south is Helmsdale, a planned village with fishing as its main source of income.

 Earlier we wrote about a fantastic tour covering the entire west coast and of course it also includes this stunning part of Scotland.
 It’s a bit like the north-coast 500 but our tour only covers the entire west of Scotland.
 Have a look at our Coastal Route here